leslyclopez11/hmpl-lang.github.io/docs.md

 ### stringify

-This function accepts an object of type [HMPLRequestData](#HMPLRequestData) with request data and returns a string request object.
+This function accepts an object of type [HMPLRequestInfo](#HMPLRequestInfo) with request data and returns a string request object.
 It is based on `JSON.stringify`.

 ```javascript
 const request = hmpl.stringify({